-- For older dogs prone to sensitivity and irritation in the mouth area, owners can cook or purée carrots and add them to dog food.
-But don’t worry; the softened vegetable will maintain most of its nutrients.
+- For older dogs prone to sensitivity and irritation in the mouth area, cook or puree carrots and add them to their dog food.
+But don’t worry — the softened vegetable will maintain most of its nutrients.

 The Debate Over Vegetarian Pets